Green Card Guide: Living Abroad and Married to a U.S. Green Card Holder

 After you submit your DS-260, the NVC will send out a notice (again via mail or email) confirming receipt of your DS-260, usually on the very same day.

-You’ll then need to submit all of your supporting documents to the NVC, too, including the financial sponsorship form (technically called an “Affidavit of Support“).
+You will then need to submit your supporting documents to the NVC as well, which will include Form I-864 (technically called an “Affidavit of Support”).
 Depending on which consulate is processing the application, you’ll either upload, email, or mail all of these supporting documents to the NVC.
 Check here to determine which submission option applies to you.

-If the NVC needs more information or documents to complete your green card application package, they will send you a checklist of missing documents, typically within 1–2 months.
+If the NVC needs more information or documents to complete your green card application package, they will send you a checklist of missing documents.

-Next, the NVC transfers your file to the U.S. consulate that processes green card applications in the applicant spouse’s home country.
-There are still a few requirements before the interview can happen, though…
+Next, the NVC transfers your file to the U.S. Embassy or consulate that processes green card applications in the applicant spouse’s home country.
+However, there are still a few requirements before the interview can happen.

 Before attending the green card interview, the applicant spouse must have a medical examination performed by a State Department-approved doctor.
 Your U.S. consulate will send you a list of these doctors along with your interview notice.
 The cost of this exam varies quite a bit by country, but about $200 is common.